StarlightSearch/EmbedAnything/README.md

 - **ONNX Models**: Works with ONNX models for BERT and ColPali
 - **ColPali** : Support for ColPali in GPU version
 - **Splade** : Support for sparse embeddings for hybrid
+- **ReRankers** : Support for ReRanking Models for better RAG.
 - **Cloud Embedding Models:**: Supports OpenAI and Cohere.
 - **MultiModality** : Works with text sources like PDFs, txt, md, Images JPG and Audio, .WAV
 - **Rust** : All the file processing is done in rust for speed and efficiency
-- **Candle** : We have taken care of hardware acceleration as well, with Candle.
+- **GPU support** : We have taken care of hardware acceleration on GPU as well.
 - **Python Interface:** Packaged as a Python library for seamless integration into your existing projects.
 - **Vector Streaming:** Continuously create and stream embeddings if you have low resource.